-The 3025SW has 3 16 channel fixed de-embedders, one each for the Program, Preset and Emergency Inputs.
-The inputs to the Program, Preset and Emergency de-embedders are located AFTER the internal router.
+The 3025EMC has 3 16 channel fixed de-embedders, one each for the Program, Preset and Emergency Inputs.

 In addition to the Program, Preset and Emergency de-embedders there are also 5 additional 16 channels de-embedders that can be assigned by the user.